morgancheung914/pantheon-ai-test-morgan/README.md

 * If you wanted to train with multiple GPUs, what can you do in pytorch lightning to make sure data is allocated to the correct GPU?

-Assuming we are using CUDA, we may pass the gpus we want to use into the Trainer's instantiation, e.g. trainer = Trainer(gpus=[0, 1, 5], device = 'cuda')

-This way we are only using the gpus number 0, 1, 5.
-Or we may override the configurations at command line using trainer.gpus=[0,1,5]

 ## Submission